Databases A to Z

 MEDICAL ENCYCLOPEDIA and MEDICAL DICTIONARY.
 Useful for specific diseases, consumer health information, lists of hospitals and physicians, health information in Spanish and other languages, and clinical trials.

 A secure cloud-based repository where you can search and find data sets and store your own data, ensuring it is easy to share, access and cite, wherever you are.

 Free information (purpose, publisher and reviewer) on more than 4,000 commercially available tests.
 More than 2,000 tests have Buros Institute reviews, which you can purchase for a fee.
 Or view the reviews for free in the Chester Fritz Library reference department.

 Series of healthcare books with medical information, photographs, audio, and video materials.
 Previously known as “The Merck Manual of Diagnosis and Therapy.”

 An extensive database that thoroughly examines individual companies and industries including financial data.
 Has the ability to create customized reports.
-Only 5 concurrent users can use this site at once.

 The federated search engine MetaLib can be used to retrieve reports, articles and citations to U.S. government documents by simultaneously searching across multiple U.S. Federal Government databases.

 Access to articles from journals, newsletters and other professional and academic publications published by Taylor and Francis.